canonical/netplan/doc/netplan-yaml.md

 - **ageing**, **aging** (scalar) – since **0.105**

-  > The lifetime of Forwarding Database entry learnt by the kernel, in
+  > The lifetime of Forwarding Database entry learned by the kernel, in
   > seconds.

 - **limit** (scalar) – since **0.105**